-Picture 10-8: Input window for General Parameters of the Advanced Transporter
+Picture 11-8: The Input window of the Advanced Transporter

-The Load Parameters (see Picture 10-9), however, do offer many new options.
+The Load Parameters however, do offer many new options, see Picture 11-9.
 First of all, it is possible to adjust the load quantity.
 Only when that quantity has been picked up, the Transporter will start transporting products!